-The Japanese word "kirei" describes something that is clean, wellordered and beautiful, all at the same time.
-For Kao, this concept of kirei not only describes appearance, but also attitude-to seek to create beauty for oneself, and also for other people and for the natural world around us.
-At Kao, kirei is the value we want to bring to everyday life through our brands, products and services-now and in the future.
+- The Japanese word "kirei" describes something that is clean, wellordered and beautiful, all at once.
+For Kao, this concept of Kirei not only describes appearance but also attitude-a desire to create beauty for oneself, for other people, and for the natural world around us.
+At Kao, Kirei is the value we want to bring to everyday life through our brands, products, technologies, solutions, and services-now and in the future. - The Kao Group defines Yoki-Monozukuri as a strong commitment by all members to provide products and brands of excellent value for consumer satisfaction.
+In Japanese, "yoki" means good or excellent, and "monozukuri" means making or craftsmanship.